UBC-MDS/rimager/README.md

 graphic editing, the package integrates four functionalities.
 The functionalities include: reducing the size of an image, cropping an image into a circle, reducing the number of colours in an image, and applying cool filter effects.
-By inputing the path of the image, users can run any of these functions with one line of code to get the desired image.
+By inputting the path of the image, users can run any of these functions with one line of code to get the desired image.